EITP/IT-LAB/Drone Coding/Samples/Flying Tello EDU Autonomously/tutorial01.md

         self.init(port: xxxx)
     }
 ```
-3. Click “Basic” section
+3. Design your flying pattern / path
-4. Drag Show leds block component to forever block component in the program editing area
+4. Write the script based on the designed pattern / path
-5. Spot a cross shape on the show leds block points of the component
+5.
 6. Place another show leds block and leave it blank
 7. Click the Download button to download the code (file format with .hex)
 8. Find micro:bit root directory drive which is connected with your pc with USB cable.